 REDEMPTION OF UNITS.
 You may also redeem units directly with the trustee on any day the New York Stock Exchange is open.
 The redemption price that you will receive for units is equal to the net asset value per unit, provided that you will not pay any remaining creation and development fee or organization costs if you redeem units during the initial offering period.
 You will pay any remaining deferred sales charge at the time you redeem units.
 You will receive the net asset value for a particular day if the trustee receives your completed redemption request prior to the close of regular trading on the New York Stock Exchange.
 Redemption requests received by authorized financial professionals prior to the close of regular trading on the New York Stock Exchange are priced based on the date of receipt in most instances.
 Redemption requests received by the trustee after the close of regular trading on the New York Stock Exchange, or redemption requests received by authorized financial professionals after that time, are priced based on the date of the next determined redemption price provided they are received in a timely manner by the trustee on such date.
-It is the responsibility of authorized financial professionals to transmit redemption requests received by them to the trustee so they will be received in a timely manner.
-If your request is not received in a timely manner or is incomplete in any way, you will receive the next net asset value computed after the trustee receives your completed request.
+It is the responsibility of authorized financial professionals to transmit redemption requests received in a timely manner or is incomplete in any way, you will receive the next net asset value computed after the trustee receives your completed request.